Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Upgrading-from-2019.2-to-2019.3.md

 To do this, Unity opens a prompt when you begin the upgrade, asking if you want to save your Project.
 It keeps attempting to upgrade old files until you agree to save your Project.

+## Missing Script for GameObject SceneIDMap

+For scene with baked probes authored prior to 2019.3, you may ran into a warning concerning a missing script for a GameObject named SceneIDMap when entering play mode.
+To fix it, you can load the scene in the editor and click on "Edit/Render Pipeline/Fix Warning 'referenced script in (Game Object 'SceneIDMap') is missing' in loaded scenes".